Effective Friday, December 4th, our lobby will be closed to the public.

 ·If you have any other COVID-19 related financial issues, including difficulty making other loan payments, call us so that we can work with you to alleviate these.

-If you are a business owner, in addition the SBA's Paycheck Protection Program, we are willing to assist you with relief in the event that you are having a difficult time making loan payments or maintaining day-to-day financial operations.
+If you are a business owner, we are willing to assist you with relief in the event that you are having a difficult time making loan payments or maintaining day-to-day financial operations.

 To apply for assistance, simply call us at (315) 797-2700 ext.
 264. We may ask you to show proof of financial hardship.